kiranm211/docbot/README.md

 #Gowtham R - nlp and scramping

 Doctor bot / DocBot
-       The project i am currently working.
+       The project we am currently working.
 The out come of the project is to build a "Chat-bot for clinical purpose".
 With the help of Natural language processing we are working        on a chat-bot that can provide different features like
    1. Full information of any disease (minor like fever  or major like cancer )
    2. Help the user to find a doctor in real time and book appointment with real doctors
    3. Suggest help with minor problems suggested by doctors
    4. Still working to add more features